📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 Here are ways you can approach these issues:

-Both parties should fully disclose financial documents, including asset division, liabilities, and income.
-If you suspect your former partner is hiding assets, a forensic accountant can help track them down.
+2. Both parties have to fully disclose financial documents.
+If you think your former partner is hiding assets, get help from a forensic accountant.

 We recommend checking out this blog about how to find the right family lawyer to ensure that you choose the right family lawyer for your needs.